LonoCloud/lein-unison/README.md

 # lein-unison

-A Leiningen plugin to automatically update projects that depend on a common project.
+A Leiningen plugin to push updates to projects that depend on a common project.

 Use this if:

-- You have multiple Leiningen projects in separate repositories.
+- You have multiple Leiningen projects, either in separate or the same Git repository.
-- You are using [Voom](https://github.com/LonoCloud/lein-voom) versioning on your Leiningen projects
+- You are using [Voom](https://github.com/LonoCloud/lein-voom) versioning on your Leiningen projects.
 - You have read and write access to all said repositories.
 - Your Leiningen projects depend on one-another.
 - You want parity across your builds.
 That is, if you have repo A, which depends on repo B, each time you make a change to B, you would like a build triggered on repo A with A's dependency updated with *exactly* the changes made to B - nothing more, nothing less.